 To open the Channels page, select the menu in the top left and navigate to Publish > Channels.

 The Channels page displays three tabs of channels by state: active, hidden, and archived.
-The Channels page shows all your channels, the number of users following each channel, the audience, the recommended status, and a preview image pulled from the most recently published post in that channel.
+The Channels page shows all your channels, the number of Channel Contributors assigned to each channel, users following each channel, the audience, the recommended status, and a preview image pulled from the most recently published post in that channel.